July & August Updates -

 - We are going to put together a document that we will put up that talks about the benefits NDs are currently receiving, timelines for them ending, etc. for you all to be able to use as a tool to show volunteers, your board, funders.

-- Jamie Good from the Department of Ag shared about the North Dakota Hunger Free Garden project.
-By participating, your pantry will be pinned on the Hunger Free Garden map and you will be mailed documents, including the "We accept produce donations" flyer.
+North Dakota Hunger Free Garden project - By participating, your pantry will be pinned on the Hunger Free Garden map and you will be mailed documents, including the "We accept produce donations" flyer.
 Please report the weights of produce donations you receive in the Hunger Free Garden row in the statistics entry page and we will send those to Jamie.
 This is only for our North Dakota partners.
 Additional information can be found on their website.
-For those that did not complete the questions in the last Pulse Survey, please send your responses to the questions below to Jamie at email@example.com so you can be included in the project!
+If you are intersted in participating, please send your responses to the questions below to Jamie at email@example.com so you can be included in the project!

 - Agency Name: